wein.plus

 Cause of fermentation

 The process was long thought to be a natural decomposition.
-The influence of air (even when oxygen had already been discovered) was ignored.
-This is why even today breweries still use the advertising slogan "just malt, hops and water", which is actually incomplete.
+The influence of air (although oxygen was already known) was not taken into account.
 For this reason, the processes involved in converting must into wine, wort into beer and wine into vinegar were referred to as fermentation.
 The involvement of previously unknown microorganisms was recognised by the French chemist Louis Pasteur (1822-1895) in 1857.

 Fermentation occurs spontaneously without human intervention wherever yeast fungi come into contact with aqueous sugar solutions at an optimum temperature of between 18 and 27 °C. Such fungi exist in the vineyard and in the wine cellar.
 Such fungi exist in the vineyard and also in the wine cellar, which is why we speak of vineyard and cellar yeasts.
-Many producers deliberately allow this instead of adding pure yeasts.
-As a rule, fermentation starts automatically with grape must or other fruit juices, but it can also be other substances dissolved or added in water, such as cereals (barley, wheat, maize, rice) in the production of beer or other sugary substances such as potatoes or bread.
+Many producers deliberately allow this without the addition of pure yeasts.
+As a rule, fermentation starts automatically with grape must or other fruit juices, but it can also be other substances dissolved in water, such as cereals (barley, wheat, maize, rice) in the production of beer or other sugary substances such as potatoes or bread.

 Gärung - Gärungsbehälter